-If you see Patterns are turned off in your Log management Patterns UI, click the Configure Patterns button and enable it.
+If you see Patterns are turned off in your Logs UI, click Configure patterns and enable it.
 If you don't see patterns within 30 minutes of enabling the feature, there may be a lack of data with a message attribute for the system to create a pattern from it.

 Limitations and considerations

 There is no separate pricing for log patterns.
 The only cost is for additional data generated and added to your log records.